-The Fourth Review Conference takes place as the Convention commemorates 20 years since it entered into force.
+The Conference takes place as the Convention commemorates 20 years since it entered into force.

-Norway's Presidency began as the Seventeenth Meeting of the States Parties concluded on 30 November 2018, and will continue until the end of the Review Conference in Oslo.
+Norway's Presidency began as the Seventeenth Meeting of the States Parties concluded on 30 November 2018, and ends at the conclusion of the Conference in Oslo.

 In his capacity as President, Ambassador Brattskar presented some of Norway's key priorities for the presidency and initial ideas for the Fourth Review Conference.